-Bitfusion Core is a transparent virtualization layer that combines multiple systems into a single elastic compute cluster.
-By using Core, you can share, scale and manage heterogeneous compute resources.
+Bitfusion FlexDirect is a transparent virtualization layer combining multiple GPU and CPU systems into a single elastic compute cluster to support sharing, scaling, pooling and management of compute resources.

-Bitfusion Core uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end user applications are run.
+FlexDirect uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end-user applications are run.